 You can perhaps determine why this piece of sculpture was given its name by scrutinizing the photos.

 Did you notice the little ledges simulating tiny open windows with wide windowsills?
 This sculpture contains birdseed and lots of it!
 When people are not walking past this sculpture many birds and probably squirrels as well have found this to be a source of easy to find sustenance.
 Thus the name “Wildlife Sanctuary.”

 Havel Ruck Projects

-Dan Havel and Dean Ruck have teamed up and collaborated on quite a few distinctive projects together.
-Very often their art projects are of a temporary nature and their installations are located in public settings.
-Recycled objects are utilized and many people are sorry to see their art projects eventually disassembled and destroyed making way for further development.One such project was called “Inversion” and many people got to see this as it was located on a busy street near the Art League of Houston.
+Dan Havel and Dean Ruck have teamed up and collaborated on quite a few unique projects together.
+Very often their art projects are temporary and their installations are located in public settings.
+Recycled objects are utilized, and many people are sorry to see their art projects eventually disassembled and destroyed making way for further development.One such project was called “Inversion,” and many people got to see this as it was on a busy street near the Art League of Houston.
 For those who missed it, the video below tells more about it.